msens/simple-ansible-setup/README.md

 # Test connections to the vagrant box

-Up the four VMs, as specified in your inventory file:
+Up the four VMs, as specified in your inventory file.
+Pass is 'vagrant':
 ```
 ansible all --ask-pass -i ./ansible/hosts/local -m ping
 ```